HuynhManhHung441/LearnEnglish/README.md

 - I listen to podcasts while doing the laundry and cooking

+- Where should I put this table on the main page?

 - I couldn't turn on my computer after I restarted it.
 Can you help me check it?.

 - The content above the footer should be centered.